macieks/s3eIOSiCloud/README.txt

 For iCloud setup instructions read SETUP.txt

-IMPORTANT: To avoid issues with pre 5.0 iOS make sure to weak link with Foundation module (to avoid using classes not present in former SDK versions).
-More specifically you have to make sure that your iphone-link-opts contains '-weak_framework Foundation'.
-In MKB file this should look as follows: iphone-link-opts='-weak_framework Foundation'

 This extension provides basic support for reading / writing and conflict resolution for a single file.
 The interface is made as simple as possible and it doesn't even make distinction between regular reading from iCloud and iCloud conflict resolution - in both cases user simple gets the S3E_IOSICLOUD_CALLBACK_MERGE